-1. Get enough Zinc
+1. Get Enough Zinc

 Stretch marks, at the time they form, are almost always a result of low zinc levels.
-This is partly why teenagers are so prone to them - Hormonal changes, stress, increased consumption of sugary/junk foods, are all depletors of Zinc.
+This is partly why teenagers are so prone to them - Hormonal changes, stress, increased consumption of sugary/junk foods, all deplete Zinc.
 During pregnancy, zinc deficiency is particularly common because of the high demand for the mineral by the little peanut growing in your womb.

-2. Enhance skin elasticity
+2. Enhance Skin Elasticity

 Skin that is elastic and supple has a lower risk of developing stretch marks when stretched.
 Luckily, skin elasticity can be increased if you follow a two-fold approach that addresses nutrition and topical care.

 not only keeps skin hydrated and supple through pregnancy but also contains powerful skin-cell regenerating ingredients such as Helichrysum, Rosehip, Gotu Kola, Sea Buckthorn, Borage and Tamanu, which are proven to help increase skin elasticity, smoothen skin texture, and enhance the repair process.

-3. Tame the itching
+3. Tame The Itch

 - Immediately apply a hydrating oil while skin is still damp.
-Our Intensive Stretch Mark Oil contains Macadamia Oil, which protects the skin just like human sebum does, and allows it to deeply-penetrate and moisturize dry skin.
+Our Intensive Stretch Mark Oil contains Macadamia Oil, which protects the skin just like human sebum does, and allows it to deeply-penetrate and moisturise dry skin.
 Another key ingredient, Tamanu Oil, soothes the skin and helps relieve irritations, inflammation and itching.
-Our reviewers say that…

-If you live in a dry environment, the regular use of a humidifier may also help combat the dryness and subsequent itching.
+- If you live in a dry environment, the regular use of a humidifier may also help combat the dryness and subsequent itching.
 If intense itching persists, contact your health care practitioner

-4. Stay hydrated
+4. Stay Hydrated

 This cannot be overstated.
 Drink enough water!
 Lack of hydration can lead to dry, flaky, itchy skin - and dry skin does not stretch as easily as hydrated skin, which makes stretch marks more likely to occur.

-5. Get some exercise
+5. Get Some Exercise

-Exercising helps keep your muscles and skin firm, and improves circulation - This improved circulation means that your skin will get more of the nutrients it needs to stay supple, elastic and healthy.
+Exercising helps keep your muscles and skin firm, and improves circulation.
+This improved circulation means that your skin will get more of the nutrients it needs to stay supple, elastic and healthy.
 Always consult your healthcare practitioner before starting an exercise regimen during pregnancy.

-6. Go natural
+6. Go Natural

 While this tip is not necessarily related to preventing stretch marks, it is still worthwhile to consider when selecting a topical stretch mark treatment.
 Considering that the application of a lot of drugs is through trans-dermal skin patches, it is evident that the skin absorbs a lot of what is applied to it.